plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ### 9) Delay eye-candy and fun functions.

-At this stage of shader development, it's ok to experiment by trial and error of different function combinations to see what produces interesting results.
+At this stage of shader development, it's ok to experiment by the trial and error of different function combinations to see what yields interesting results.
 To add another level of eye candy, I added 2 more steps:

 1. Slightly shift the color of every delayed frame buffer.